Vertin0329/LibrarySystem/README.md

 ### <ins>Authentication System</ins>
 <img width="798" height="532" alt="image" src="https://github.com/user-attachments/assets/60c88058-c810-448d-ae5a-2515ce0e8235" />
 <img width="800" height="538" alt="image" src="https://github.com/user-attachments/assets/27ecb166-e5aa-4e83-bb25-c9c56c2104b5" />

+- Here is the authentication system.
+Users have to input the userID and password.
+The system will first check whether both `QLineEdit` have input, then it will check whether the userID and password are correct by searching the database.
+If they are valid, the system will directly close the window and show the window refering to account type.
+Otherwise, the `QLabel` between `pushbutton_Login` and `lineedit_Password` will show 'Warning: User or Password incorrect'.

 ### <ins>Account Recovery Menu</ins>
 <img width="565" height="312" alt="image" src="https://github.com/user-attachments/assets/762f4999-fe01-4bdb-8ab7-f5a61e9d5117" />